 top of page

-All people in Frederick County have access to a fresh, nutritious, and affordable food supply sustained by local producers and a resilient food system that strengthens our human, environmental, and economic health
+We envision that every resident in Frederick County has access to fresh, nutritious, and affordable food.
+We support local producers and a resilient food system that enhances our community's health and well-being.

 YUN00024.jpg